-Along with the rapid adoption of DDS in the defense domain, its use is also steadily growing in other domains, such as transportation, telecommunications, and finance.
-For example, in the context of Air Traffic Control (ATC) and Management (ATM) DDS has been selected as the publish/subscribe middleware for distributing flight data plans in CoFlight [12], which is the next generation European Flight Data Processor.
-In general, DDS is an appropriate middleware technology for application domains that require rich support for QoS policies and high-performance and dependability standardsbased, commercial-off-the-shelf (COTS) implementations.
+Along with the rapid adoption of OpenSplice DDS in the defense domain, its use is also steadily growing in other domains, such as transportation, telecommunications, and finance.
+For example, in the context of Air Traffic Control (ATC) and Management (ATM), OpenSplice DDS has been selected as the publish/subscribe middleware for distributing flight data plans in CoFlight [12], which is the next generation European Flight Data Processor.
+In general, OpenSplice DDS is an appropriate middleware technology for application domains that require rich support for QoS policies and high-performance and dependability standards-based, commercial-off-the-shelf (COTS) implementations.

-4.Concluding Remarks
+5. Concluding Remarks

-DDS is standards-based QoS-enabled data-centric pub/sub middleware that provides a feature rich datacentric real-time platform to support the needs of current and planned net-centric tactical information management systems.
+OpenSplice DDS is standards-based QoS-enabled data-centric pub/sub middleware that provides a feature rich data-centric real-time platform to support the needs of current and planned net-centric mission-critical information management systems.
 Its powerful set of QoS policies-together with its scalable architecture [4]-makes it an effective and mature choice for solving the data distribution and information management problems net-centric systems.
-Below we summarize how DDS addresses the key challenges outlined in Section 1 in a standard and interoperable manner:
+Below we summarize how OpenSplice DDS addresses the key challenges outlined in Section 1 in a standard and interoperable manner:

 - Shared operational picture.
-DDS provides effective support for these types of applications via its QoS policies for defining the scope, content, and QoS of the data model that underlies the operational picture. - The right data at the right time at the right place via DDS QoS policies that enable a fine-grained control over information delivery, such as the ability to control many aspects of data dissemination to ensure timely delivery and optimal resource usage. - Heterogeneous environment.
-By providing standard QoS policies that control the bandwidth used for providing data to interested parties, DDS runs in heterogeneous platforms while providing different elements with a common operational picture. - Dynamic coalitions.
-The highly dynamic nature of DDS, such as its support for dynamic discovery, provides an effective platform for supporting ad hoc interactions.
+OpenSplice DDS provides effective support for these types of applications via its QoS policies for defining the scope, content, and QoS of the data model that underlies the operational picture. - The right data at the right time at the right place via OpenSplice DDS QoS policies that enable a fine-grained control over information delivery, such as the ability to control many aspects of data dissemination to ensure timely delivery and optimal resource usage. - Heterogeneous environment.
+By providing standard QoS policies that control the bandwidth used for providing data to interested parties, OpenSplice DDS runs in heterogeneous platforms while providing different elements with a common operational picture. - Dynamic coalitions.
+The highly dynamic nature of OpenSplice DDS, such as its support for dynamic discovery, provides an effective platform for supporting ad hoc interactions.

-DDS continues to evolve to meet new operational and technical challenges of net-centric tactical information management systems.
-Three types of extensions are currently being pursued for DDS by the OMG.
-The first involves adding new platform-specific models that fully leverage programming language features, such as standard C++ containers.
-The second extension deals with extensible topics that enable incremental system updates by ensuring that changes in the data model do not break interoperability.
-The final set of extensions focus on network data representation and the syntax used to define topics.
+From a standardization perspective, DDS continues to evolve to meet new operational and technical challenges of net-centric mission-critical information management systems.
+The OMG is currently pursuing the following three types of extensions for DDS:

+- The first involves adding new platform-specific models that fully leverage programming language features, such as standard C++ containers. - The second extension deals with extensible topics that enable incremental system updates by ensuring that changes in the data model do not break interoperability.

+• The third set of extensions focus on network data representation and the syntax used to define topics.
 For example, upcoming versions of the DDS standard will likely allow the definition of topics using XML, as well as the use of XML or JSON as the network data representation.
 DDS security has not yet been standardized.
-The OMG will be addressing this area of standardization starting in the spring of 2008.